DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Count action for RTE flow is only supported in Mellanox OFED 4.2.
 - Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported.
+- VXLAN TSO and checksum offloads are not supported on VM.

 Configuration
 -------------